 A genetic condition is caused by changes in the genes.
-A change or mistake in just one gene can cause a serious medical condition or disability.
-Sometimes one or both parents pass on changed or abnormal genes to their child.
-Other times changes happen in a baby’s genes at or during conception.
+A change in just one gene can cause a serious medical condition or disability.
+Sometimes one or both parents pass on changed genes to their child.
+Other times changes happen at or during conception.

 Genetic testing: what to expect

 When you have genetic testing, you usually have to give some blood.
 This is called a blood sample.
-Sometimes you might also have to give samples of other body fluids like saliva, or of body tissue.
+It’s also common to give a saliva sample.
+Very rarely, you’ll be asked to give other samples, like body tissue.

 Genetic testing usually has 3 phases:

 - Collection: you get information about the test, give your consent and have the sample taken.